tslever/montecarlosimulator/README.md

 * create a list of dice,

 * create a game,

-* receive an `AssertionError` that a game has not been played when attempting to show the game's data frame of rolls and dice,

 * play the game by rolling the dice $1000$ times,